Scott Williams (darts player)

-Scott Anthony Williams (born 18 January 1990) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
+Scott Williams (born 18 January 1990) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
 He won his first ranking title at 2022 Players Championship 17, becoming the third player to win a PDC ranking event without being a PDC Tour Card holder.
 Williams topped the 2022 Challenge Tour Order of Merit, winning four titles.
 A Tour Card holder since 2023, he made his first major semi-final by reaching the last four at the 2024 PDC World Championship.
 He reached his second major quarter-final at the 2024 Players Championship Finals.